-Experiences with the positive learning framework
+Experiences with the Positive Learning Framework

-The PLF has been developed around the Circle of Courage® based on my experience in mainstream primary and secondary education, my work with students excluded from school, my time as a teacher educator at university, and through being involved with teachers in professional learning programs in schools.
-I am like many teachers who graduated from university or teachers college and did not know my style or plan on which I was going to base my teaching.
+The PLF has been developed around the Circle of Courage[®] based on my experience in mainstream primary and secondary education, my work with students excluded from school, my time as a teacher educator at university, and through being involved with teachers in professional learning programs in schools.
+I am like many teachers who graduated from university and did not know the style or plan on which I was going to base my teaching.
 All I knew was that I was hoping to teach well and that I would definitely start out very strict because I feared that I would not be able to control the students.
-I had in my mind a picture of a good teacher as one that was very strict, had unobtainable academic expectations and set lots of busy work so that the students knew that in my class it was about work and no 'mucking around'.
+I had in my mind a picture of a good teacher as one who was very strict, had unobtainable academic expectations and set lots of busy work so that the students knew that in my class it was about work and no 'mucking around'.
 In my teacher training, I was not given the opportunity to challenge this thinking, nor to think about what sort of teacher I wanted to be and on what basis I made this decision.
 I had no plan for managing my learning environment, nor did I have any insight into how I had developed the beliefs or assumptions on which I was basing my teaching.
-As you read this text, you have the opportunity to plan how to engage students in learning and can answer questions aimed at helping you reflect on your beliefs and assumptions about students, learning and the role of teachers and schools.
+As you read this text, you have the opportunity to plan how to engage students in learning and can answer questions aimed at helping you reflect